A Guide to Full-Time RV Living in Montana

 In Montana, the maximum width allowed for a trailer is 8 feet and 6 inches.
 The height limit is 14 feet, and the gross vehicle weight rating must not exceed 80,000 pounds.
 If you are towing a trailer with your RV, the combined length of the trailer and towing vehicle must not exceed 70 feet.
 Trailers must have clearly visible and functioning brake lights, tail lights, turn signals, and reflectors.
 You should also have safety chains and cables properly attached to the towing vehicle.

-Additionally, trailers that weigh more than 3,000 pounds must have an independent braking system.
-This system should be able to apply brakes on the trailer simultaneously with the towing vehicle.
+Additionally, trailers that weigh more than 3,000 pounds must have brakes.
+Your braking system should be able to apply brakes on the trailer simultaneously with the towing vehicle.

 Boondocking Regulations

-Montana has over 19.39 million acres of national forest land where you can boondock for free or at very low fees.
+Montana has over 19.39 million acres of federal lands where you can boondock for free or at very low fees.
 Be sure to camp in areas designated by the Bureau of Land Management.
 Also, refer to Montana’s Motor Vehicle Use Maps to see how far you can go off-road.

 The general rules you must follow include proper waste disposal, being respectful of wildlife, and stay limits.
-Note that you cannot boondock for a period exceeding 16 days in some national forests.
+Note that there is a time limit on how long you can boondock in most national forests.
 If you have exhausted your stay timeline, you must move more than 5-miles away, and you cannot return to your original campsite for at least a week.

 RV Insurance Requirements

-If you have a non-motorized towable like a fifth-wheel, teardrop camper, or travel trailer, Montana state law does not require you to carry RV insurance for it.
-However, the driver must carry liability coverage for the towing vehicle, which includes $25,000 in bodily injury per person, $50,000 in total bodily injury per accident, and $20,000 in proper damage per accident.
+If you have a non-motorized towable, like a fifth-wheel, teardrop camper, or travel trailer, Montana state law does not require you to carry RV insurance for it.
+However, the driver must carry liability coverage for the towing vehicle, which includes $25,000 in bodily injury per person, $50,000 in total bodily injury per accident, and $20,000 in property damage per accident.

 Rules for Camping on Public Land

 In Montana, the Bureau of Land Management and the State’s Department of Natural Resources & Conservation (DNRC) regulate camping on public lands.
-According to the law, you must get a permit if you want to camp on Montana State Trust Lands.
-You can apply through the local DNRC field office at least 30 days prior to your planned start date.
+According to the law, you may need to get a permit or Conservtion License if you want to camp on Montana State Trust Lands.

 Full-Time RVing in Helena